Isogeometric FEM-BEM coupled structural-acoustic analysis of shells using subdivision surfaces: Numerical tests

 We now consider the ability of the present method to handle medium frequency problems and determine the upper frequency limits of our Loop subdivision discretisation.
 It is well-known that when traditional low-order discretisations are used for wave problems involving medium to high frequencies high resolution meshes must be used in order to control approximation error.
 A common rule of thumb is to use ten elements per wavelength that can lead to extremely large systems of equations in the case of complex geometries and high frequencies and it is therefore desirable to use a higher order basis that reduces the number of elements per wavelength and associated system of equations.

-We employ the Loop subdivision discretisations generated through control meshes (c) and (d) shown in Section~\ref{sec:sphere-geometry-study} (see Table~\ref{tab:sphere-meshes-subd} for details) and determine the upper frequency limit of each discretisation by applying a set of increasing normalised wavenumbers $ka=10,30,40,50,60,80$.
-Defining a set of sample points on the $x\mbox{-}y$ plane as $\mathsf{S} = \{s_1, s_2, \ldots, s_{n_{sample}}\}$ we introduce the maximum pointwise error in the sample set as
+We use the Loop subdivision discretisations generated through control meshes (c) and (d) shown in Section~\ref{sec:sphere-geometry-study} (see Table~\ref{tab:sphere-meshes-proj} for details) and determine the upper frequency limit of each discretisation by applying a set of increasing normalised wavenumbers $ka=10,30,40,50,60,80$.
+Defining a set of sample points on the sphere surface aligned with the $x\mbox{-}y$ plane as $\mathsf{S} = \{s_1, s_2, \ldots, s_{n_{sample}}\}$ we introduce the maximum pointwise error in the sample set as

 where $p_t^h$ and $p_t$ represent numerical and analytical total acoustic pressures respectively.

 Pointwise errors calculated through \eqref{eq:max-pointwise-error} for discretisations generated through control meshes (c) and (d) are tabulated in Table~\ref{tab:sphere-pointwise-errors} for each wavenumber.
 The approximate number of elements per wavelength is detailed for each case.
 Plots of $|p_t|$ against analytical solutions for $ka=30,40$ with control mesh (c) are shown in Figures~\ref{fig:sphere-mesh-c-k30} and \ref{fig:sphere-mesh-c-k40} respectively (Figure~\ref{fig:sphere-meshcd-results} illustrates results for $ka=10$) and similar plots are also shown for $ka=50,60,80$ for control mesh (d) in Figures~\ref{fig:sphere-mesh-d-k50}, \ref{fig:sphere-mesh-d-k60} and \ref{fig:sphere-mesh-d-k80} respectively.
 Figure~\ref{fig:sphere-real-pressure-surfaceplot-k80} illustrates the real part of the total acoustic pressure on the surface on the sphere for $ka=80$.